 26.5.1.
 INDIVIDUAL BUSINESSES.

 Each duly licensed business on its own parcel shall be allowed one primary sign, one secondary sign and one “Unified Community Business Sign”.
-In addition, each duly licensed business may have their business name and logo included in official “Virgin Town Welcome Signs”, as defined in VULU Chapter 26.9.
-In the event that the primary sign is freestanding, the secondary sign shall be building mounted.
-In the event that the primary sign is building mounted, the secondary sign may be freestanding or building mounted on a building frontage other than that upon which the primary sign is located.
-In the event the building is one hundred feet (100') or more from SR-9, primary and secondary signs may both be freestanding monument signs.

 26.5.1.A.
 Freestanding Monument Signs.

-A freestanding monument sign and the corresponding support structures shall be designed to complement the building architecture and the surrounding areas, and shall comply with height, area, material, and color requirements for the following sub-districts whose physical boundaries are defined below.
+A freestanding monument sign and the corresponding support structures shall be designed to complement the building architecture and the surrounding areas, and shall comply with height, area, material, and color requirements..

+26.5.1.A.
+Height.
+No freestanding monument sign shall exceed fifteen feet (15') in height or extend beyond the roofline or parapet wall at the highest point, whichever is less.

+26.5.1.A.
+Area.
+Primary sign not to exceed fifty (50) square feet in area; secondary sign not to exceed thirty (30) square feet.

+26.5.1.A.
+Colors.
+Brilliant, luminescent, “Day-Glo” or fluorescent colors are prohibited.
+Colors should repeat those of the facade or compliment them.